 The specified requirements on the respective parts, to be able to fulfil their respective functionality, as well as their respective non-functionality, i.e., the parts’ interactions to become a unified and well-functioning whole, all in order to fulfil the specified functional and non-functional requirements on the whole, can never be set in advance when we have transdisciplinary complexity/ complicatedness.
 This is what is meant with transdisciplinary (integrative) complexity/ complicatedness; we cannot specify the solution of the respective parts from start.
-Instead, we need to integrate the parts (from a well-informed hypothesis) to a whole, and verify and validate the whole, in order to see if our assumption or hypothesis, the systems design on the whole including the parts, were correct.
+Instead, we need to integrate the parts (from a well-though-out systemic hypothesis) to a whole, and verify and validate the whole, in order to see if our assumption or hypothesis, the systems design on the whole with all its parts, were correct.
 And regarding this reduction of transdisciplinary complexity/ complicatedness, there is no difference between hardware and software.
 Reducing transdisciplinary complexity/ complicatedness often means prototypes in order to gain new knowledge from the tests on the integrated whole, until we have all the knowledge needed for developing our product.
 This is very different from disciplinary complexity, often called research, which is about digging down into a discipline in order find new science or new technology, and therefore mostly is a part of the way of working for hardware.
 But, as this also is about reducing complexity, reducing disciplinary or transdisciplinary complexity has one thing in common; we do not even know if we will find what we are looking for, and if we find it, we will not know when.

 Changes on an existing product or variant of it, instead need only exploitation which means reducing transdisciplinary complicatedness.
 This means that the results from a few prototypes analysed by experts, will give us the needed knowledge so we can do the necessary final updates, integrate, verify and validate to a unified and well-functioning whole.
 This is why an iterative approach with prototypes as a solution to this, are self-evident in hardware product development, an integral part for us humans, since probably hundreds of thousands of years, in “hard” domains when reducing transdisciplinary complicatedness.
 These iterations can be seen as exploitations, but from well-reasoned hypotheses of course, to be able to gain the last needed new knowledge, and by that approach, reducing transdisciplinary complicatedness, still iteratively, until the product is finalized.